11-Day Italy Itinerary: Rome, Florence, Venice and the North

 Day 5: Cinque Terre

 Cinque Terre, a stunning cluster of five picturesque villages, is located about 2.5 hours from Florence.
-While it's a bit of a stretch for a day trip, with careful planning, you can make the most of it.
+While it's a bit of a stretch for a day trip, with careful planning, you can make the most of it — I got to all five villages in a single day.
+The hiking is far easier than people make it sound, and the coastal path passes through lemon groves.

 Suggested Itinerary: